ImperialCollegeLondon/pnextract/src/pnm/README.md

 ###  Licence

-The code and executables are provided as is, without any kind of warranty;
+The code is release as a free, using a zlib-style licence (TODO) The code and executables are provided as is, without any kind of warranty;
 use at your own risk.